DHua5922/SSO-Users-Admin-Panel-Backend/README.md

 # User Administration API

 The backend for a portfolio administration panel that manages users and roles.
-It exposes a documented REST API, authenticates administrators with short-lived JWT access tokens and rotating refresh tokens, and stores data in MongoDB.
+It exposes a documented REST API, authenticates administrators with JWT access and refresh tokens, and stores data in MongoDB.

 > Despite the repository's original SSO name, this service does not implement an identity provider or an OAuth/OIDC single sign-on flow.
 It is the administration API for the project and currently uses email/password authentication.